topimiettinen/libaslrmalloc/DESIGN.md

 Integration, packaging, CI etc.

 When more slabs or large pages are needed, linked lists are used to connect them to main structure.
+This means that current implementation is O(N) for `free()`.
 This could be optimized to use hash tables (or modern tree structures) to speed up freeing memory without weakening ASLR.

-Some opportunities to increase ASLR further are not yet utilized:
-- randomize order of allocation of slabs by scrambling the bitmap bits instead of linear search from bit 0.
-- randomize low bits of the start address if the allocation is smaller (by multiples of 16 bytes for alignment) than the slab or pages for large allocations.
-For some loss of memory (which is secondary), this could be done always (select larger slab size than requested, use extra space for randomization).
+For some loss of memory (which is secondary), further low bits of the start address could randomized always (select larger slab size than requested, use extra space for randomization).

-- for x86-64, even the 16 byte alignment could be made optional (are there any hard alignment restrictions? performance does not count).
+For x86-64, even the 16 bytes alignment could be made optional (are there any hard alignment restrictions? performance does not count).
+Glibc uses 8 bytes alignment by default.

+Randomization function for allocation of slabs by scrambling the bitmap is weak.
+The goal is
+that, given an address of an allocated memory block, it's impossible to determine addresses of previous or future allocations in the same slab page without knowing the secret (which is not in the same page).
+This is also helped by having a separate state for each slab page.
+Of course the number of entries in a page is always very small.

 Statistics of real usage patterns should be considered.
 If an application is not using a lot of small allocations, the slab mechanism could be dropped and full pages would be always allocated, so each allocation would be truly separate from others.
 This wastes memory but could be acceptable with some applications.